jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

 **KEYWORDS:** INFANTRY, WRAITH CONSTRUCT, WRAITHBLADES

-#### > WARGEAR OPTIONS:
-- Any model in the unit may replace its ghostswords with a ghostaxe and a forceshield.
 #### > SPECIAL RULES:
 - **Wraith Construct**
 - **Forceshield:** A model equipped with a forceshield has a 5+ invulnerable save.

+#### > OPTIONS:
+- Any model in the unit may replace its ghostswords with a ghostaxe and a forceshield.

 ### \[Fast Attack] Warp Spiders